Nishkarsh01/Edge-Ledger-Practice-Template/README.md

 This Practice Website was built using only:

 ```
-HTML, CSS, snipit of JavaScript
+HTML, CSS, snippet of JavaScript
 ```